 Having supraventricular tachycardia (SVT) means that from time to time your heart beats abnormally fast.
 This fast rhythm is caused by changes in the electrical system of your heart.
 You may feel a fluttering in your chest (palpitations) and have a fast pulse.
 When your heart is beating fast, you may feel anxious and light-headed, be short of breath, and feel discomfort in the chest.

 Your doctor may prescribe medicines to help slow down your heartbeat.
 Your doctor may also suggest you try vagal manoeuvres when having an episode of SVT.
 These are things, like bearing down, that might help slow your heart rate.
-Bearing down means that you try to breathe out with your stomach muscles but you don't let air out of your
+Bearing down means that you try to breathe out with your stomach muscles but you don't let air out of yournose or mouth.
+Your doctor can show you how to do vagal manoeuvres.
+He or she may teach you do them whilelying on your back.

 In some cases, either cardioversion treatment or a procedure called catheter ablation is done to correct SVT.